amydohlin/project-4-group-2/README.md

   * Principal Component Analysis
   * Random Forrest
   * Tensorflow
+* Data Transformation

 ### References & Acknowledgements:
 * We would like to thank our instructor Hunter Hollis, teaching assistant Randy Sendek and Sam Espe for their guidance throughout this project.
 They helped us further optimize our model by identifying the dataset output requirement and made recommendations on suitable  activation functions
 * Model optimization for multi-category output: https://stackoverflow.com/questions/61550026/valueerror-shapes-none-1-and-none-3-are-incompatible
 * Seaborn documentation: https://seaborn.pydata.org/generated/seaborn.heatmap.html
+* ChatGPT and the XpertLearning Assistant also offered support in debugging and correcting syntax